 Just look at his iPhone data

-Apparently I am not the only person troubled by the recent revelation that Google and Apple collect location data from smart phones.
+Apparently I am not the only person troubled by the 2011 revelation that Google and Apple collect location data from smart phones.
 Mike Elgan wrote a thoughtful piece for Computerworld.
 Who owns your location? – Computerworld

 The idea of tracking files existing on phones and on the computers used to synch data raises eDiscovery issues as well as obvious privacy and data security concerns.
 Will employers be tempted to look at the data collected by company issued phones to see if their sales team or delivery drivers were on task?
 Employers defending discrimination cases are always on the lookout for employee misconduct that would justify termination of employment on non-discriminatory grounds.
 Did she lie to the boss about that sick day as shown by the trip to the Foxwoods Casino?